 I am a registered nurse both in the UK and in Perth, Western Australia.
 I have 36 years of nursing experience in acute care, community nursing, teaching pre-reg students at degree level, experience of project management, commissioning and procurement of new health services.

-I have undertaken Coach training with the Life Coaching Academy Australia and I am an Accredited Resilience at Work (R@W) Assessor.
+I am a Professional Certified Coach and an Accredited Resilience at Work (R@W) Assessor.

 I coach nurses and my mission is to help clinical nurses become the nurse leaders of the future.
 I know from first-hand experience how difficult it is to find support from someone who understands the pressure nurses are under today.
 I also know that as a nurse you are very busy and there is never enough time for your own self-care, and even if there was you are too exhausted to do anything.